papyri/site-docs/checklist.md

  = Datierung und Prosopographie der koptischen Urkunden aus Theben, ed.
 W.C.
 Till.
 SBWien 240.1 (1954).

 ### WörterListe
  = Word lists of recent volumes of papyri and ostraca, compiled under the direction of D. Hagedorn, covering publications not included in the CD-ROM of the DDDBDP.
-An Adobe Acrobat (.pdf) file, available at <http://www.uni-heidelberg.de/institute/fak8/papy/WL/ WL.html>.
+An Adobe Acrobat (.pdf) file, available at <https://www.zaw.uni-heidelberg.de/hps/pap/WL/WL.pdf>.
+Now continued by K. Maresch and D. Hagedorn and available through the services of CCeH at Cologne <https://papyri.uni-koeln.de/papyri-woerterlisten/index.html>.

 ### Lexica